 - Performance – The service and/or saleable item ownership must be transferred to the buyer and IU (the seller) must no longer have control over the saleable item or the service had been performed.

 - Collectability – IU must be reasonably assured that it is going to be paid a set amount.
 This means that IU must feel confident that the money will be received after the service is performed or the item is sold.
-If there are questions on the collectability of service/saleable item, contact the Accounts Receivable department.
+If there are questions on the collectability of service/saleable items, direct them to the Accounts Receivable department for all non student related questions or the campus bursar's office if they are student related.

 - Measurability – Both the cost of the service provided/saleable item and the expense to provide the service/saleable item must be set.
 This means an amount has been set to provide the service/sell the item – the cash does not have to be received to book the revenue earned.